ledjon-behluli/MediatR.Pipeline.Cancellation/README.md

 }
 ```

-Let's create a handler for `Hello` called `World`, which populates the `request.Response` object with some information.
+Let's create a handler for `FilesUploadCommand`, which populates the response object with some information.

 ```csharp
 public class FilesUploadCommandHandler : IRequestHandler<FilesUploadCommand, List<UploadResult>>